I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONHippotherapy, also referred to as equine movement therapy, describes physical therapy using a horse.
-Hippotherapy has been proposed as a type of physical therapy for patients with impaired walking or balance.
+Hippotherapy, also referred to as equine-assisted therapy, describes a treatment strategy that uses equine movement to engage sensory, neuromotor, and cognitive systems to achieve functional outcomes.
+Hippotherapy has been proposed as a type of therapy for patients with impaired walking or balance.

 Patients with spastic cerebral palsy frequently have impaired walking ability due to hyperactive tendon reflexes, muscle hypertonias, and increased resistance to increasing velocity of muscle stretch.
 These abnormalities result in a lack of selective muscle control and poor equilibrium responses.
 Hippotherapy has been proposed as a technique to decrease the energy requirements and improve walking in patients with cerebral palsy.
 It is thought that the natural swaying motion of the horse induces a pelvic movement in the rider that simulates human ambulation.
 In addition, variations in the horse’s movements can also prompt natural equilibrium movements in the rider.
 Hippotherapy is also being evaluated in patients with multiple sclerosis and developmental disorders such as Down syndrome.